avondohren/A2-Checkin/README.md

  - Create and Edit family information
  - Email families that attended an event to distribute summaries and activities to parents

-##Future Features
+##Future Enhancements
-This is a list of features I would like to add:
+This is a list of enhancements I would like to add:
  - Print a name tag for each present child using a Dymo label printer
  - Assign Roles to Events, and assign a specific volunteer to fill the role